AmplitudeAudio/doc-sdk/docs/integration/loading-sound-banks.md

 By loading a sound bank, the engine will also load all the associated data (effects, attenuation, events, etc.).

-The process of loading a sound bank is basicaly the following:
+The process of loading a sound bank is basically the following:

 ```cpp
 AmBankID bankId = kAmInvalidObjectId;